ankushpratap95/ankushpratap95.github.io/_tabs/about.md

 Here at New York University, I've had the pleasure of studying under some really qualified and knowledgable professors and later on working as Graduate Teaching assistant as well for a couple fo them.

+I enjoy teaching and I truly believe in what Richard Feynman said, "I you want to master something, teach it".
+So, I make sure whenever I study something, I try teaching those topics to some other students or colleagues of mine.

 Apart from studies, I enjoy watching sports.
 I am a huge cricket fan.
 I love watching movies, theatres, broadways.
 I like meeting people of different backgrounds and listening to their stories about their culture, life and beliefs.

 I have provided my contact details in one of the tabs, so if anyone want to connect or share something, I would love to connect.